 Besides reaping the many benefits of physical activity, dancing lessons will get you out of the house regularly to meet new friends in a festive setting.
 Look for dance classes for adults or seniors sponsored by local adult schools, private and community organizations and churches.
 Lessons are offered in many styles (ballroom, salsa, swing, square-dance, folk) and skill levels (beginner, intermediate, advanced and competitive).

 Hobby Groups and Classes

-New cultures, exotic vistas, delicious cuisine and new friends and companions can all be yours with the help of travel clubs and organizations who cater to the interests and needs of older people.
+New cultures, exotic vistas, delicious cuisine and new friends and companions can all be yours with the help of travel clubs and organizations that cater to the interests and needs of older people.
 You can participate in small-group adventures, network with solo travelers or look into volunteering overseas.
 Contact local travel agents to see what travel plans are geared toward seniors.
 There might also be travel opportunities with local senior groups or community centers.

 Back to Class

 Taking college courses helps you learn new things and meet other singles.
 Many college campuses offer community courses, such as in art, psychology or other fields, that are free to adults in the surrounding area, including seniors.
-You have a chance not only to acquire new skills and information, but also meet people who are in a similar point in life as you.
+You'll have a chance not only to acquire new skills and information, but also meet people who are in a similar point in life as you.
 Contact local universities to find out if they offer these types of activities for seniors.